cogor/simple-serverless-api/README.md

-# Simple serverless API with express.js and
+# Simple serverless API with express.js

 Simple example of API for CRUD application on Vue.js and DynamoDB as database